Undergraduate Course

 Why study Computer Science at Derby?

-• Benefit from the flexibility of having the option to transfer to another course in our Computing portfolio after your first year
+• Benefit from the option to transfer to another course in our Computing portfolio after your first year

 A student working with the network cabinet